bencoleman24/Reinforcement-Learning-City-Simulation/docs/CitySimulation_Overview.md

 Then:

 $$
-govBudget \leftarrow govBudget - totalSubsidy
+govBudget = govBudget - totalSubsidy
 $$

 That total subsidy can be distributed to households.
 Each household might get a fraction of that.
 This can increase happiness slightly.